-The effective date of the valuations was 31 December 2019.
+The effective date of the revaluations was 31 December 2021.
 The investment properties are disclosed at the directors valuation as at the reporting date.
-The investment properties are independently valued periodically.
+The investment property is independently valued periodically.

-The directors are not aware of any material change in the property valuations since the balance sheet date.
+The valuation was based on open market value for existing use.
+The directors are not aware of any material change in the property valuation since the balance sheet date.